Himas18/Fraud_Detection/README.md

 A complete end-to-end fraud detection pipeline that simulates transactional data, engineers meaningful features, trains multiple machine learning models with SMOTE balancing, and deploys real-time prediction APIs using **FastAPI** and an interactive **Streamlit** dashboard.
 SHAP is integrated for interpretability, enabling transparency into each prediction.

+Deployed seamlessly using Docker and hosted live via Render, ensuring scalable and containerized delivery of both frontend and backend services in a single environment.

 # Tech Stack
 - Python 3.10
 - FastAPI + Streamlit for backend and UI